adrianyadav/jekyll-netlify-cms/_posts/2020-06-28-divide-and-conquer.md

 title: Divide and conquer
 comments: []
 ---
 I think one of the most important skills a person can have is the ability to break up a large task into smaller bits.
 We can't jump into the hard stuff right away - we need to ease ourselves into it.
-When we achieve a small task, we get into the rhythm and this makes transitioning into harder task(s) easier.
+When we achieve a small task, we get into the rhythm and this makes transitioning into harder tasks easier.

 The reason why you should make your bed in the morning is that it's a small task which helps build **momentum**: you start your day with a small win.
-The importance of this is, not that you made your bed - it's that you tricked your mind into doing something it probably didn't want to.
+The outcome of this is, not that you made your bed - it's that you tricked your mind into doing something it probably didn't want to.

-Starting your day with micro tasks, making your bed, doing a 1min breathing exercise, reading a paragraph of a book, exercising, etc - gives you a head start in the day.
+Starting your day with micro tasks, making your bed, doing a 1min breathing exercise, reading a paragraph of a book, exercising lightly, etc - gives you a head start in the day.
 By the time, you roll into work - you've already achieved a few things and the endorphins will flow.

 ## Starting a project